 - Once the review process has been concluded, if the Scout is under age 18*, his parent or guardian, or two Scouters must rejoin the Scout.
 Their purpose is to be available to answer any questions that may arise, to join in the celebration of the Scout’s accomplishment, or to be party to any instructions or arrangements regarding the appeals process or the reconvening of an incomplete review.
 Once this is done, the board members end the call and sign off.

 - Videoconference boards of review must not be recorded.

 Boards of review under disputed circumstances and appeal boards may be conducted via videoconference under the same rare circumstances and the requirements listed above.

 *With his parent’s or guardian’s permission, a minor may participate in a videoconference board of review unaccompanied by adults.

-The preceding applies to boards of review for all Boy Scouting ranks, but there are a few differences for the ranks other than Eagle, and for Eagle Palms:
+The preceding applies to boards of review for all Boy Scouting ranks (except Scout rank), but there are a few differences for the ranks other than Eagle:

 - The board is made up of three to six unit committee members—no more and no less.
 In units with fewer than three registered committee members available to serve, it is permissible to use knowledgeable parents (not those of the candidate) or other adults (registered or not) who are at least 21 years of age and who understand Boy Scouting’s aims.
 Using unregistered adults for boards of review must be the exception, not the rule.
 Registered committee members familiar with the unit program, who have had a background check, and who are Youth Protection trained are preferred.
 Scheduling boards of review when and where committee members can attend usually alleviates the problem of not having enough committee members for a board.